FloskelSalomon/quapos/README.md

 # Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopyic images across scales
 This repository contains the code which was used to quantify photoreceptor outer segments from light microscopy images (QuaPOS-LM) and transmission electron microscopy images (QuaPOS-TEM).
+This read me file is separated via the used method.

 ## Light microscopy analaysis (QuaPOS-LM)